Table of Contents

 • Psychotic episodes or hallucinations

-• Drug or alcohol intoxication or overdose
+• Drug or alcohol overdose

-If someone is at immediate risk of harming themselves or others, call emergency services or head to the ER.
+If someone is at risk of harming themselves or others, call emergency services or head to the ER.

-8. Allergic Reactions
+Allergic Reactions

 Severe allergic reactions, known as anaphylaxis, can be triggered by foods, medications, or insect stings.
 Symptoms include: